-The StB were alleged to have used agent Ludvík Zifčák as the dead student Martin Šmíd.
+The StB was alleged to have used agent Ludvík Zifčák as the dead student Martin Šmíd.
 This was based mainly on Zifčák’s testimony.
-However, in 1992, the Czechoslovak parliamentary commission for investigation of events of November 17, 1989 has ruled out this version, stating that “the role of former StB lieutenant L. Zifčák was only marginal, without any connection to critical events and without any active effort to influence these events.
+However, in 1992, the Czechoslovak Parliamentary Commission for investigation of events of November 17, 1989 ruled out this version, stating that “the role of former StB lieutenant L. Zifčák was only marginal, without any connection to critical events and without any active effort to influence these events.

 Investigation of related circumstances has indisputably proved that L. Zifčák’s testimony that attributes a key role in November’s events to himself is based on facts, which are either technically impossible and unfeasible, or contradict actions of persons mentioned by him, which aimed to completely different goals.”

 State Security was dissolved on February 1, 1990.
 The current intelligence agency of the Czech Republic is the Security Information Service, although it is not a successor to StB.
 The former employees and associates (informers) of the StB are currently banned from taking certain jobs, such as legislators or police officers.

 The Act on Lawlessness of the Communist Regime and on Resistance Against It states that StB, as an organization based on the ideology of the Communist Party, was “aimed to suppress human rights and democracy through its activities” and thus based on a criminal ideology.